netdata/netdata/collectors/python.d.plugin/squid/README.md

-# squid
+# Squid monitoring with Netdata

-This module will monitor one or more squid instances depending on configuration.
+Monitors one or more squid instances depending on configuration.

 It produces following charts: